efixler/scrape/README.md

     	User agent to use for fetching
     	Environment: SCRAPE_USER_AGENT (default Mozilla/5.0 (X11; Linux x86_64; rv:88.0) Gecko/20100101 Firefox/88.0)
 ```

-Use caution when using the in-memory database: There are currently no constraints on database size.

 ### Web Interface